-Way back in the start of my GNU/Linux journey, I had an old 300MHz Celeron machine with a whopping 40GB drive.
-But on that computer I ran Windows 2K, Gentoo Linux and FreeBSD.
-I spent most of my time in Gentoo Linux unless it had something to to with Macromedia Fireworks or Dreamweaver, since there was no chance of running those programs with Wine on Linux.
+Way back at the start of my GNU/Linux journey, I had an old 300MHz Celeron machine with a whopping 40GB drive.
+But on that computer, I ran Windows 2K, Gentoo Linux and FreeBSD.
+I spent most of my time in Gentoo Linux unless it had something to do with Macromedia Fireworks or Dreamweaver since there was no chance of running those programs with Wine on Linux.

 A bit later on I turned that machine into a XAMP server (Unix, Apache, MySQL and PHP) which also ran Sendmail and worked as a mail server for me, my domains and my friends as well.
 That server served me for more than 3 years and it ran as stable as a server could!
 My belief is that it was because of FreeBSD.

 So, yesterday I decided to play around with my Lenovo T470 and installed FreeBSD blindly on it and just went with it.
 Here is my experience thus far.

 Well, the installation was much easier than I remembered.
 It has most likely been changed for ease of use.
 After the installation, I was greeted with a blank, black screen with a login prompt.